 - Is the market rapidly appreciating and likely to do so for a while?
 If so, even by bidding above asking, you’ll likely recoup your investment fairly quickly.

 - Can a part of your new property be used as a rental or Airbnb?
-If so, the added income might allow you entertain a slightly higher mortgage payment incurred by proffering a higher offer.
+If so, the added income might allow you to entertain a slightly higher mortgage payment incurred by proffering a higher offer.

 - A shorter commute.
 If the new property is closer to work, saving you valuable time and money commuting, consider putting the savings into a higher offer.